Who are we?

 Britain’s leading centre for the study and support of literary translation.

 BCLT is a research centre within the School of Literature, Drama and Creative Writing at the University of East Anglia in Norwich.
-We support the MA in Literary Translation at the University of East Anglia, an increasing variety of undergraduate modules in the subject, and an extensive programme of PhD research.
+We support the MA in Literary Translation at the University of East Anglia, a variety of undergraduate modules in the subject, and an extensive programme of PhD research.

 We also work in close partnership with the National Centre for Writing and a wide range of other national and international organisations to deliver a programme of activities which support the professional development of literary translators and promote the recognition of literary translation as a profession.
-These include the annual Sebald Lecture, usually held in February at the British Library in London, and the International Summer School in Literary Translation and Creative Writing, held in July at UEA in Norwich.
+These include the annual Sebald Lecture, usually held in the spring at the British Library in London, and the International Summer School in Literary Translation and Creative Writing, held in July at UEA in Norwich.